Jaycode88/ecofriendlynetwork/TESTING.md

 I suspect this is due to a mis match in compatability between the versions of packages I have installed but as mentioned before I could not pin point this.
 As the validation note is only an info point and not a validation error or warning, I chose not to modify all the forms in a similar manner of which I did with the Signup error in the interest of completing the project on time.

 In an ideal scenario in which I had more time to complete I would of liked to look further into this and resolve the issue completely.

+- **Blog posts**
+It is known to me that it is required for the user to use html in order to achieve layout wishes when typing in the text area.
+How ever I noticed that It is nessacery to leave the last paragraph closing tag out.
+As if included it causes a validation error for the blog detail pages due to 2 closing tags.